ZA

 Common mistakes

-Avoidable ‘silent losses’ and avoidable delays.
+Avoidable silent losses and avoidable delays.

-- Not getting written checklists and submission references (cases “disappear”)
+- Not getting written checklists and submission references

-- Delaying COIDA/RAF evidence collection (timelines matter)
+- Delaying COIDA or RAF evidence collection

-- Mixing benefits admin with inheritance decisions (creates conflict and slows progress)
+- Mixing benefits admin with inheritance decisions

 If you only do 3 things this month

-- Confirm UIF route and submit with a reference (if applicable)
+- Confirm UIF route and submit with a reference if applicable

 FAQ (South Africa — benefits & financial support after a death)